 Length of Program: One (1) semester prerequisites, Four (4) semesters occupational courses.

 Cost of Program: Fall Admit.
 Spring Admit.

-Entrance Dates: Beginning of each term for general education courses; however, applicants must attain an acceptable score on the Psychological Service Bureau – Nursing Aptitude Exam (PSB-NAE) and successfully complete all prerequisite courses (ALHS 1011 –Structure and Function of the Human Body, ALHS 1060 – Diet and Nutrition for Allied Health Sciences, ENGL 1010 – Fundamentals of English I, MATH 1012 – Foundations of Mathematics, PSYC 1010 – Basic Psychology, PNSG 2010 – Introduction to Pharmacology and Clinical Calculations) prior to beginning certain cohort occupational courses.
+Entrance Dates: Beginning of each term for general education courses; however, applicants must attain an acceptable score on the Health Education Systems Incorporated (HESI) exam and successfully complete all prerequisite courses (ALHS 1011 –Structure and Function of the Human Body, ALHS 1060 – Diet and Nutrition for Allied Health Sciences, ENGL 1010 – Fundamentals of English I, MATH 1012 – Foundations of Mathematics, PSYC 1010 – Basic Psychology, PNSG 2010 – Introduction to Pharmacology and Clinical Calculations) prior to beginning certain cohort occupational courses.

 Program Admission: Students are admitted to occupational courses at the following sites during the listed terms: Cairo – Spring, Moultrie – Spring, Thomasville – Fall, Tifton – Fall.

 Entrance Requirements: Refer to Admissions criteria.
 Contact the program advisor or admissions for details.
 Completion of prerequisite courses does not guarantee admission into the program.
 This program must be completed within 18 months of successful completion of PNSG 2030.
 Click for Entrance Score Requirements.

 Age: Applicant must be 17 years of age or older.

 Education: An applicant must be a high school graduate or the equivalent (GED).
 College transcripts will be evaluated on an individual basis.